-1.4.3 Disco 0.5.2 (June 24, 2014)
+1.4.2 Disco 0.5.2 (June 24, 2014)

 - Ddfs can now distribute the blobs according to the amount of space available on the nodes. - Disco now supports concurrent stages.
 That means, a stage can start before all of the tasks of the previous stages have finished.
-This option can be enabled for pipeline jobs. - A Disco worker is available in golang <http://github.com/discoproject/goworker>.
-This worker only supports map-reduce jobs at the moment. - The scheduler dictionary can now be sent as part of the job_dict in both the classic and the pipeline workers.
+This option can be enabled for pipeline jobs. - A Disco worker is available in golang supports map-reduce jobs at the moment. - The scheduler dictionary can now be sent as part of the job_dict in both the classic and the pipeline workers.
 The max_core option in this dictionary will limit the number of tasks from a job that can run. - By default, Disco is now installed in /usr instead of /usr/local.